leongersen/noUiSlider/README.md

 Changelog
 ---------

+Latest changes:
++ Fixed an issue with the handle `z-index`. (#333)
++ Added pips formatting. (#330)
++ Added Grunt-based tasks.

-noUiSlider is currently on version 7.0.
-This version contains significant changes from 6.2, improving various aspects and moving some features in their own module.
+noUiSlider is currently on version 7.
+This version contains significant changes from 6, improving various aspects and moving some features in their own module.
 + All serialization features are now supported by my new project, [libLink](http://refreshless.com/liblink/).
 + All number formatting features have been moved into the [wNumb formatting library](http://refreshless.com/wnumb/).
 + The val method now only takes values, as all additional options are now automaticly detected.